NATIONAL LIGHTHOUSE DAY

-- Differ depending on the location and purpose but have standard components
+- Their style may differ depending on the location and purpose but they have standard components.

 - The lantern room is a glassed-in housing at the top of a lighthouse tower

 - Beneath the lantern room is the Watch Room or Service Room

 - Development accelerated in the 17th century with Britain’s Trinity House constructing its first in 1609.

 - In North America, St. Augustine, Florida built the first lighthouse.
 Printed on a 1791 map, it had been built by Menendez after his landing in 1586.

 - Boston Light built on little Brewster Island next in 1716.

 - The oldest existing lighthouse in the United States is the Sandy Hook Lighthouse in New Jersey.
 Built in 1764, this lighthouse is still in operation.